-TD e-Series funds.
-Below are the four funds that you can use to build a rather complete portfolio and would work well for regular contributions into an RRSP or RESP.
+If you are looking to build a diverse portfolio that will build wealth for the future, you can do it entirely with TD e-Series funds.
+Below are the four funds that you can use to build a rather complete portfolio and would work well for regular contributions into an RRSP, RESP or TFSA.

 TD Canadian Bond Index tracks the performance of the DEX Universe Bond Index.
 The Universe Index is comprised of Canadian investment-grade bonds which mature in more than one year.
-It has a MER of 0.48%.
+It has a MER of 0.50%.

 TD Canadian Index tracks the performance of the S&P/TSX Composite Total Return Index.
 The S&P/TSX Composite Index is comprised of Canadian issuers traded on the Toronto Stock Exchange.
-It has a MER of 0.31%.
+It has a MER of 0.33%.

 TD U.S. Index tracks the performance of The Standard & Poor’s 500 Total Return Index.
 The S&P 500 Index is comprised of 500 widely-held U.S. issuers.
-It has a MER of 0.33%.
+It has a MER of 0.35%.

 TD International Index tracks the Morgan Stanley Capital International Europe, Australasia and Far East Index.
 The MSCI EAFE Index is a broadly diversified index consisting of equity securities of companies domiciled in developed markets outside the U.S. and Canada.
-It has a MER of 0.44%.
+It has a MER of 0.51%.